canonical/hotsos/defs/README.md

 The type of definitions is characterised by the their top-level directory name which corresponds to the handler used to process them.

-These definitions provide a way to write checks and analysis while requiring an absolute minimum of code.
-In other words the majority of contributions should not require any code other than yaml.
+These definitions provide a way to write checks and analysis with a minimum of (Python) code.
+It also has the benefit that we don't need to maintain check-specific code or metadata in Python code.
 A tree structure is used and generally looks like:

 ```